-This Partial Action Plan was amended for WTC Memorial and Cultural Program: Acquisition of Remainder of Southern Site.
+The Partial Action Plan was amended to increase funding for WTC Memorial and Cultural Program: Acquisition of Remainder of Southern Site.
 The proposed amendments to Partial Action Plan 9 were approved by the LMDC Board of Directors at the June 16, 2005 meeting.